olharums/bitcoin-exchange-rate/README.md

 ## Description

-The project is writteng with NestJS - NodeJS framework For managing sending email Nodemailer and Google OAuth2 were used.
+The project is written using NestJS - NodeJS framework.

+Nodemailer and Google OAuth2 were used to manage email sending.

 ## Installation